TobaT3/DrawTk/README.md

 # TkPaint
 Make pngs and .py files with drawings made in a visual editor

+(I might have changed the repo name a bunch of times upon discovering how many repos were called TkPaint...)

 **If you have any ideas or experience any problems, please open an Issue**

 # Usage